emilh91/xanax/README.md

 I decided to prepend an 'x' to the name to form a palindrome and a real word.

 # Prerequisites
 You should have Node.js installed.
+You should also have Bower installed (globally): `npm install -g bower`

 # Setup
 1. `cd /path/to/xanax`